rochabr/rochabr.github.io/_posts/2016-03-01-nine-and-a-half-months-with-xamarin.markdown

 -	If you really want to write one code for all platforms, you should design simple interfaces.
 -	You are willing to bet that the development platform will become better in the future.

 These are my thoughts about this technology.
-Personally, I’ll continue doing my personal projects with the beautiful Xcode.
+Personally, I’ll continue doing my personal projects with the beautiful and always reliable Xcode.

 [pop-url]: https://github.com/facebook/pop